ForestAdmin/cloud-customizer/README.md

 # Write your customizations

+Open the `src` folder and start writing your customizations in the `index.ts` file.

 **[Read the developer guide](https://docs.forestadmin.com/developer-guide-agents-nodejs/agent-customization/agent-customization)** to learn how to write customizations.

 # Publish your customizations

-To publish your customizations, you need to build, package and publish your customizations.
+To publish your customizations, you need to `build`, `package` and `publish` your customizations.
 The build command will compile your customizations, the package command will create a package and the publish command will publish your package to your project.

 ```bash